Papers and Other Written Assignments

 Any material submitted to meet course requirements — homework assignments, papers, projects, examinations — is expected to be a student’s own work.
 Students are directed to Harvard Guide to Using Sources at the beginning of their first term, and in the required first-year writing course, Expository Writing 20; undergraduates are urged to take great care in distinguishing their own ideas and thoughts from information and analysis derived from printed and electronic sources.
 Although instructors are encouraged to take every opportunity to reinforce and develop these lessons, the final responsibility for knowing proper forms of citation rests with students.

 In cases of suspected plagiarism by an undergraduate student, please contact the Associate Dean of Academic Integrity and Student Conduct.
-(See The Administrative Boards) In cases of suspected plagiarism by a graduate student, please contact the GSAS Dean for Student Affairs.
+(See The Administrative Boards) In cases of suspected plagiarism by a graduate student, please contact the GSAS Dean of Students.

 It is essential that instructors set out carefully in writing and at the outset of a course or course assignment the extent of permissible student collaboration in the preparation of papers, computer programs, or examinations.
 Students must assume that collaboration in the completion of assignments is permitted unless explicitly prohibited by the instructor.
 Students should be reminded that they are expected to acknowledge any collaboration and its extent in all submitted work.